Staff Prep 01: Postgres Schema Design Under Constraints

 April 4, 20269 min readPART 01 / 19

-This is Day 1 of the 28-day Staff Engineer prep series.
-We start with Postgres schema design — not because it is glamorous, but because every system design interview, every architectural review, every production incident eventually traces back to the data model.
-If your schema is wrong, everything built on top of it is fighting an uphill battle.
+Day 1 of the 28-day Staff Engineer prep series.
+We start with Postgres schema design, not because it's glamorous, but because every system design interview, every architectural review, and every production incident I've sat in eventually traces back to the data model.
+Get the schema wrong and everything built on top of it is fighting uphill forever.

 The staff engineer mindset on schema design